PIM deploys several new strategic workforce development initiatives to meet our members needs to recruit and train their future workforce.

 - DO IT YOURSELF – Programs described below support workforce hiring and training needs.
 They include contact information and instructions for implementing with your company’s internal resources.

-- EXPERT SUPPORT AVAILABLE – For those seeking support in navigating these opportunities, PIM has created a new program called the PIM Workforce Development Consultation Program.
+- EXPERT SUPPORT AVAILABLE – For those seeking support in navigating these opportunities, Printing Industry Midwest (PIM) has created a new program called the PIM Workforce Development Consultation Program.
 This program is led by two experienced consultants who have already been hard at work uncovering workforce incentives and resources for several PIM members.

 Community Based Organization Partners